Learn How to Grow Cucumbers Vertically to get a bountiful harvest. Planting Cucumbers this way will also save space, which is ideal for small gardens.

 When and How to Harvest Cucumbers?

-Cucumbers are ready for harvest in 60 to 90 days, depending more on the variety.
-Pick them when they are developed enough, firm to touch and crunchy in taste.
-Do not let the fruits to overripe.
+Cucumbers are ready for harvest in 60 to 90 days, depending more on the variety and growing conditions.
+Pick them when they are developed enough, firm on touch, smooth to look, and crunchy in taste.
+Do not let the fruits overripe!